magpylib/magpylib/docs/_pages/user_guide/docs/docs_graphics.md

 (guide-graphic-animations)=
 ## Animation

-The Magpylib [object paths](docs-position-paths) vizualized with `show` can be animated by setting the kwarg `animation=True`.
+The Magpylib [object paths](docs-position-paths) visualized with `show` can be animated by setting the kwarg `animation=True`.
 This synergize specifically well with the Plotly backend.

 The animations can be fine-tuned with the following kwargs of `show`:
 1. `animation_time` (default=3), must be a positive number that gives the animation time in seconds.